bc-bane/reactnativeapp/README.md

 To run your project, navigate to the directory and run one of the following npm commands.

-- npm run android
+- npm install
-- npm run ios
+- npm start

-- npm run web
+Using the terminal you can now select between starting an iOS or Android simulator

 ## React Todo List